revuedepresse/org.revue-de-presse.api/app/Resources/doc/10-installation.md

 ## First login

+You can either

+ 1. login as `tester` by using the following credentials
+ (user identified as `tester` is loaded into the development database at deployment to the vagrant box)

+        # username
+        tester

+        # password
+        test

+ or

-You could either sign up and activate your account (newly created accounts are disabled by default).
+ 2. sign up to create a new account, activate this account (newly created accounts are disabled by default) and login as the newly created user

 After signing up, you should see the following message inviting you to wait for account activation: